amielperez/lifeproject/README.md

 2. npm

 ### Installation
-Since this is still a work-in-progress, the current installation steps is a bit lengthy:
+Since this is still a work-in-progress, the current installation process requires some manual steps:

 1. Clone this repo, then `cd` to the root directory
 2. Run `npm install` to install dependencies